 The aftercare is the same as general principles used for ordinary wound.

 Treatment of the old wounds follows the rules of general surgery (daily dressing with antiseptic and injection of antibiotic).

-B-Ear Fistula (Ear Cyst or Fistula Auris Congenita): -
+2-EAR FISTULA (Ear Cyst or Fistula Auris Congenita)

 It is a dentigerous cyst with fistulous opening on the ear’s anterior edge.